WW2 PACIFIC, the early years

 June 6 .
 Battle damaged Yorktown sunk by submarine I-168.

 June 7 .
-Too late for Midway, Saratoga replenished Enterprise and Hornet aircraft which head briefly for Alaska
+Too late for Midway, Saratoga replenished Enterprise and Hornet aircraft and heads briefly for

 June 10.
 Wasp (CV-7), North